-3. Damage

-- a.
-Users will not cause intentional damage to computer systems and will assume full responsibility for any loss, damage, or destruction of such devices that is caused by negligence, misuse, abuse, or carelessness. - b.
-The campus network is a shared campus resource, and all Clayton State students, faculty, staff, and guests agree to keep any smartphone, tablet, laptop, workstation, server, or other device that connects to LakerNet : - i. patched with the latest update for their operating system - ii. run a current antivirus package (the Hub can install LANDesk Anti-Virus at no charge), - iii. run a personal or host-based firewall (the Hub can configure the firewall built into Windows
+- 3. Damage - 1.
+Users will not cause intentional damage to computer systems and will assume full responsibility for any loss, damage, or destruction of such devices that is caused by negligence, misuse, abuse, or carelessness. - 2.
+The campus network is a shared campus resource, and all Clayton State students, faculty, staff, and guests agree to keep any smartphone, tablet, laptop, workstation, server, or other device that connects to LakerNet : - 1. patched with the latest update for their operating system - 2. run a current antivirus package (the Hub can install LANDesk Anti-Virus at no charge), - 3. run a personal or host-based firewall (the Hub can configure the firewall built into Windows